wshaddix/micromapper/README.md

 var mapper = new Mapper<Customer, CustomerViewModel>(customer, customerVm);
 mapper
-	.MapOnlyPublicPropertiesFromSource() // <-- only public properties of the Customer will be mapped onto the CustomerVm .Execute();
+	.ReadOnlyPublicPropertiesFromSource() // <-- only public properties of the Customer will be mapped onto the CustomerVm .Execute();

 // customerVm now has the same property values as Customer